DrLex0/quake-frogbots/waypoint/README.md

 In this directory you will find a prebuilt `progs.dat`, and an `autoexec.cfg` that sets up similar key bindings as used in Mick's guide.
 Put both inside a `waypoint` subdirectory of your favourite Quake engine.
 I use _vkQuake,_ but any engine that can run the single player campaign should work.

 If you're going to make new waypoints for Quake maps, currently it will be essential to rebuild the waypoint tool with your work-in-progress waypoint data included, as explained below.
-(When the `.ent` injection script is available, this will no longer be required.)
+(When the `.ent` injection script is available, this will no longer be the only possible way to make new waypoints available.)
 The waypoint tool is built from the same source code as the regular Frogbot, by enabling different options.
 To rebuild it with _fteqcc_ from within the `src` directory:
 ```bash
 fteqcc.bin -DWAYPOINT_BUILD=1 -O3 -srcfile progs-waypoint.src
 ```
+If you are in a shell environment where _bash_ is available, you can use the `build-waypoint` script from inside the `src` directory instead.
+You can edit this script to also instantly deploy the `progs.dat` and `autoexec.cfg` files to your Quake folder for maximum convenience.

 Important: the regular build of this tool requires a Quake engine that supports the `stof()` function (#81).
 Most modern engines like QuakeSpasm or vkQuake are OK.
 (If you badly want to run this in the original Quake, it is possible by rebuilding the tool with the `VANILLA_QUAKE` macro defined, but this will break the loading of BSP-embedded waypoint data).